sesigl/kotlin-contextual-bandit/README.md

 Url: https://aws.amazon.com/de/blogs/aws/amazon-sagemaker-rl-managed-reinforcement-learning-with-amazon-sagemaker/

-Amazon provides example for reinforcement problems, that spans toward contextual bandits.
+Amazon provides examples for reinforcement problems, that spans toward contextual bandits.
 Nevertheless, it's not well maintained example that does not work anymore.
 It does not focus on the actual problem that, again, is essential to build an end-to-end pipeline.
 The image that does the work uses vowpal wabbit too.
 In my opinion, the example could be stripped down to a few hundred lines of code.
 Well, that would be 2 easy, right ?
 Unfortunately, they decided to make it